JensGeorg/Stochastic-simulation-of-transcription/README.md

 			reps=1
 			)
 ```
-The extracted data are then fitted to the co-transcription decay model, to get the positional decay constant and delay.
+The extracted data are then fitted to the co-transcription decay model, to get the positional decay constants and delays.
 ```
 require(nls2)
 source("co_trans_fit.r")